 ICP-MS

-The data was first pre-processed by taking logarithmic transformation and then split into Reference and Validation sets at a ratio of 80:20.
+The data was first pre-processed by taking logarithmic transformation and then split into reference and validation sets at a ratio of 80:20.
 Partial Least Square-Discriminant Analysis (PLS-DA) was implemented in RStudio with additional package “mixOmics” and “ropls”.
-The PLS-DA model was constructed with the Reference set and optimized using 5-fold cross-validation 10 times.
-The optimized model was then independently validated against the Validation set and the overall accuracy rate was calculated.
+The PLS-DA model was built with the reference set and optimized using 5-fold cross-validation 10 times.
+The optimized model was then independently validated using the validation set and the overall accuracy rate was determined.

 GC-MS